Uber1337NL/linux-firmware-minimizer/README.md

 Exclude linux-firmware in your dnf.conf (exclude=linux-firmware-20*).

-Add linux-firmware-custom.noarch to your repository.
+Add linux-firmware-<date<.noarch to your repository.

 Your custom file will be downloaded ad kernel dependacy instead.
 But.. keep in mind this package is unsigned.